Docker-Daze/itu-minitwit/report/report.md

 #### Monitoring

 For monitoring, the application uses Prometheus for collecting metrics.
+Prometheus scrapes port 5000, the minitwit application, and sends the data to the /metrics endpoint.
 On top of this, Grafana is used for data visualization.
+Grafana retrieves the necessary data from /metrics.

 For Grafana "164.90.240.84:3000" you can use the teachers login to access the dashboard.